Pytonballoon810/awesome/USAGE.md

 #### Disable Start Menu Windows Key

-The `DisableStartMenuWinKey.ahk` script disables the Windows key from opening the Start Menu while preserving common Windows key combinations.
+The `AutoHotkey/DisableStartMenuWinKey.ahk` script disables the Windows key from opening the Start Menu while preserving common Windows key combinations.

 ##### Disable Start Menu Windows Key - Installation

-1. Download the `DisableStartMenuWinKey.ahk` script
+1. Download the `AutoHotkey/DisableStartMenuWinKey.ahk` script
 2. Double-click to run it, or add it to your startup items for persistent use

 ##### Disable Start Menu Windows Key - Usage